MeetJani0/Recommendation_system/README.md

 - To deploy the movie recommender system locally, follow these steps:

 1. Clone this repository to your local machine.
-2. Install the required dependencies by running pip install -r requirements.txt.
+2. Install the required dependencies.
 3. Place the movies_dict.pkl and similarity.pkl files in the project directory.
 4. Run the Movie_Recommender_system.py script to start the recommendation system.